selimozcann/movieapi/README.md

 go run .
 ```

-The project will be running on port 8000.
 You can play with the following endpoints with Postman or any rest client.

 | Endpoints |  |
 | ------ | ------ |